 The lakeMorpho Class and lakeSurroundTopo

 Many of the lake morphometry metrics rely on the same information about the lake.
 For instance, the functions to estimate maximum depth, mean depth, and volume rely on statistical summaries of the surrounding topography as well as the maximum in-lake distance to shoreline [9, 11].
-To avoid recalculating these values, a lakeMorpho S3 class was created to link information on surrounding topography to the original datasets and facilitate default plotting of the outputs.
-All lake morphometry functions in the the lakemorpho package require an object of class lakeMorpho as input.
+To avoid recalculating these values, a lakeMorpho object was created to link information on surrounding topography to the original datasets and facilitate default plotting of the outputs.
+All lake morphometry functions in the lakemorpho package require an object of class lakeMorpho as input.
 Some functions also return an updated lakeMorpho object that includes calculated spatial objects as output.
 At a minimum, a lakeMorpho object contains (Figure 1):

 "lake" - A SpatialPolygons or SpatialPolygonsDataFrame object of the original input lake data.